akshat0907/Smart-Car-Parking-with-IOT-and-RFID/README.md

 # Smart-car-parking-with-IOT-and-RFID

 ## Introduction
-This RFID-Based Car Parking System integrates IoT and RFID technology to manage parking slots and track user information.
-It uses the Blynk App for real-time monitoring of parking slots and gate control.
-Additionally, the system logs the entry details (person's name, time, and date) into a Google Sheet each time an RFID cardholder enters the parking lot.
-This provides a smart and automated solution for parking management with real-time tracking and data logging.
+This project integrates IoT and RFID technology to create an efficient and automated car parking system.
+It uses RFID cards for user authentication, allowing access to the parking lot while logging entry details such as the person's name, time, and date into a Google Sheet.
+The system also leverages the Blynk app for real-time monitoring of parking slot availability and gate control.
+This smart solution enhances parking management by providing seamless automation, real-time tracking, and secure data logging.

 ## Features
 - RFID-Based Detection: Automatic car detection using unique RFID tags/cards.